Take part in research

 • Have Congenital or acquired long QT syndrome (LQTS) or a family history of QT prolongation

-• Are pregnant, as checked with a spot urine test
+• Pregnancy, as checked with a spot urine test

-• Would be unwilling to take highly effective contraception measures to prevent pregnancy during the study period and for 30 day after administration of the last trial medication dose
+• Unwilling to take highly effective contraception measures to prevent pregnancy during the trial period and for 30 days after administration of the last trial medication dose

 Further information: